chinmina/chinmina-token-buildkite-plugin/README.md

 # chinmina-token-buildkite-plugin

-Adds a `chinimina-token` script to the `PATH`, allowing agent scripts to retrieve a GitHub token from Chinmina for the current repository or for an [organizational profile][organization-profiles].
+Adds a `chinimina_token` script to the `PATH`, allowing agent scripts to retrieve a GitHub token from Chinmina for the current repository or for an [organizational profile][organization-profiles].

 > [!NOTE]